Share the post "The History of Sailing and its Role in Society"

 Sailing in Ancient Civilisations (4000 BCE to 400s CE)

-The origins of sailing trace back to ancient civilisations along the Mediterranean Sea, the Persian Gulf, and the South China Sea.
+The story starts in the cradles of civilisation: the Mediterranean, the Persian Gulf, and the South China Sea.

 Reed Boats